mikebroberts/clubby/README.md

 * Run `bin/lein with-profile production trampoline run -m clubby.web`.
 By default the app will run on port 3001, but you can change that by setting a `PORT` environment variable.
-* If running on Amazon Elastic Beanstalk create a generic 'Single Container' docker application for the application artifact run the following command, and use the resulting zip file: `git archive --format=zip HEAD > clubby.zip`
 * If you're more Clojure savvy you can compile an Uberjar or Uberwar and use that.
+* Finally you can use the included Dockerfile to build a Docker container and deploy that where you will

 I also use various Clubby functions from a REPL.

 You can further configure Clubby by setting various 'state list' variables.
-You'll need to do this in a Clojure profile, or just hand-edit the defaults towards the bottom of `src/clubby/core.clj` - see the `config-for` function.
+You'll need to do this in a Clojure profile.

 I'd welcome feedback in Github, or on twitter @mikebroberts